Winterizing the electric pressure washer involves a few steps

 Covers made from cloth (often canvas or polyester) with a water-resistant coating like polyethylene allow them to breathe while protecting from moisture damage.

 They can be water-repelling or waterproof.
-Of course, if you’re storing outdoors, the more waterproof the cove is, the higher the protection will be.
+Of course, if you’re storing outdoors, the more waterproof the cover is, the higher the protection will be.

 Many covers are a one-size-fits-all deal, but it won’t hurt to require measurements just to match.
 You would like a cozy enough fit without it leaving anything exposed.
 A canvas or BBQ grill cover can work with a few adjustments.